qrtl/rbkk-custom/product_label_template/README.rst

 #.
 Product Label: Product label image
 #.
 Label Width: Width of the printed label image (in cm)
 #.
 Label Height: Height of the printed label image (in cm)
-#.
-Label Width Margin: Margin on the right side of the label (in cm)
+#. xxxx Width Margin: Margin on the right side of xxxx (in cm)
-#.
-Label Height Margin: Margin at the bottom of the label (in cm)
+#. xxxx Height Margin: Margin at the bottom of xxxx (in cm)
-#.
-Font Family: Font applied to the printed texts
 #. xxxx Size: Size of xxxx (in cm)
 #.
 With xxxx: Indicates whether xxxx should be printed on the label.
 #.
 Width Padding xxxx: Horizontal position of xxxx from the left of the label (in cm)